Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Look, there’s no getting around it: some routers can be downright impossible to deal with – whether it’s getting them set up out of the box or trying to get them to connect a new device for the tenth time that day.
-Luckily, router manufacturers seem to have wisened up to this problem some of their not-so-tech-savvy customers were having, which is why they’ve spent the past few years releasing more and more devices that simplify every part of the networking experience.
+Luckily, router manufacturers seem to have wisened up to this problem some of their not-so-tech-savvy customers were having, which is why they’ve spent the past few years releasing more and more quality routers that simplify every part of the networking experience.
+The AmpliFi HD – Top Performing Mesh Router does a good job at keeping things simple, as does the Linksys model here.

 Well, keep reading in my Linksys Velop mesh router review to find out!

-Summary: The Linksys Velop is an expensive mesh networking system that doesn’t break any speed records, but is still the perfect solution for non tech-savvy users who live in larger than average homes.
+Summary: The Linksys Velop is an expensive mesh networking system that doesn’t break any speed records, but is still the perfect solution for non-tech-savvy users who live in larger than average homes.
+If you’d rather use a modem, take a look at our Actiontec GT78WN Wireless N ADSL modem router review.

 What We Liked